AdobeDocs/commerce-merchant-services.en/help/data-connection/overview.md

 >
 >The Experience Platform connector has been renamed to [!DNL Data Connection].

 The [!DNL Data Connection] extension connects your Adobe Commerce web instance to the Adobe Experience Platform edge.
-For mobile developers, review this article then learn how to [integrate](./mobile-sdk-epc.md) the Adobe Experience Platform Mobile SDK with Commerce.
+Learn how to [integrate](./mobile-sdk-epc.md) the Adobe Experience Platform Mobile SDK with Commerce.

 Your Commerce store contains a wealth of data.
 Information about how your shoppers browse, view, and ultimately purchase the products on your site can reveal opportunities to create a more personalized shopping experience.
 While that data can inform native Commerce features such as cart price rules and dynamic blocks, the data remains siloed in your Commerce instance.